Why is everyone suddenly talking about the menopause?

 Typically, women experience menopause in their early 50s, although some women will be younger, and some older.
 However, many women are shocked to realise that the process starts much earlier than that – this period is known as perimenopause.
 Perimenopause can last from a few months to 10 years but is on average around four years.

 Because symptoms can appear in the early to mid-40s, many women don't attribute them to perimenopause and get worried that there may be something wrong with them.
 You can read more about perimenopause in our perimenopause – why we need to talk about it blog.

 If you are experiencing symptoms that you may think are attributed to menopause or perimenopause, we recommend either testing yourself or seeking advice from your GP.

 Is there a test for menopause?

-A menopause test is more useful if you are experiencing symptoms of the menopause at a younger than expected age (under 45); or if you want to rule out other conditions, like a thyroid disorder, which share similar symptoms.
+Our Menopause Blood Test is useful if you are experiencing symptoms of menopause and it can help to rule out other conditions, like a thyroid disorder, which share similar symptoms.